Cannabis and Pets

 Alternate Ways to Treat Animal Pain

-The history behind Cannabis is lengthier than some may realize, and now it has momentum on its side.
+The history of Cannabis is lengthier than some may realize, and now it has momentum on its side.
 As of November 2016, medicinal marijuana is legal in 28 states and the District of Columbia.
 Five states approved it in the last general election, while California became the first to OK it, in 1996.
 And now, cannabis and pets seem to be on trend, and for good reason.

 The controversy around the topic seems to be abating in light of years of research that reflects marijuana’s role in treating pain and a host of disorders.
 Sixteen states have legalized a substance called cannabidiol, extracted as an oil from hemp plant flowers, stalks, and leaves.
 The substance, also touted as a weight loss supplement, has generated interest because it doesn’t produce the “high” associated with pot ingestion.

 For the country’s non-human element, which may number as high as 180 million, that development marks a ray of hope.